 Liberal arts colleges are not “art schools”, and most liberal arts colleges offer many of the same science or mathematics studies as research universities.

-These universities have many baccalaureate programs and commit to graduate education through the doctorate.
-Many professors at research universities conduct research, in addition, to teach within their discipline.
-There may be research opportunities for undergraduate students, but graduate and doctoral degree students conduct much of the research on campus.
+Many professors at research universities conduct research in addition to their teaching responsibilities There may be opportunities for undergraduate students to participate, but graduate and doctoral degree students conduct much of the research on campus.

 Just as liberal arts colleges are not strictly art-focused, most large research universities also offer programs in arts, humanities or other subjects.
 Research universities just tend to be known mostly for their science and research.